CS234319/safot/tutorials/md/Mini-LISP.md

 5. CONS:
   - construct a tree out of a given left and rigt sub-tree, e.g., CONS of `a` and `[b.b]` is `[A.[B.C]]
-  - prepend a given item to a given list,  e.g., CONS of `A` and `(B C)` is `(A B C)` CAR and CDR are historical names; acronyms of registers in an ancient IBM machine on
+  - prepend a given item to a given list,  e.g., CONS of `A` and `(B C)` is `(A B C)` CAR and CDR are historical names; acronyms of registers in an ancient IBM machine on which LISP was first implemented.
 ### Predicates on S-Expressions (reminiscent of numerical comparison)
 1. NULL:
   - check wheher an S-expression is the special atom `NIL`